ShebaReji/ShebaReji/README.md

 ## Hi there

-I'm **Sheba Reji**, a final-year Computer Science and Engineering student at **Rajagiri School of Engineering and Technology (RSET)**, Kochi, Kerala.
+I'm **Sheba Reji**, a final-year Computer Science and Engineering student at **Rajagiri School of Engineering and Technology (RSET)**, Kerala.

-I’m passionate about leveraging technology to solve real-world problems.I enjoy building intelligent systems that are both impactful and user-friendly.
+I’m passionate about leveraging technology to solve real-world problems.
+I enjoy building intelligent systems that are both impactful and user-friendly.

 ### What I'm Currently Up To:
 - 🔬 Exploring **LangChain**, **Retrieval-Augmented Generation (RAG)**, and **LLMs**